bho3538/osxrdp/README.md

 * osxrdp is still in alpha version.
 It may contain numerous bugs and is not suitable for production use.

 ## Supported OS
-macOS 14 or higher version.\
+macOS 12.4 or higher version.\
-Support Apple Silicon & Intel (untested) mac.
+Support Apple Silicon & Intel mac.